Economic history of Greece and the Greek world: 19th century

 Greece entered its period of new-won independence in a somewhat different state than Serbia, which shared many of the post-independence economic problems such as land and land reform.
 In 1833, the Greeks took control of a countryside devastated by war, depopulated in places and hampered by primitive agriculture and marginal soils.
 Just as in Serbia, which secured its autonomy from the Ottoman Empire at around the same time, communications were bad, presenting obstacles for any wider foreign commerce.
 Even by the late 19th century agricultural development had not advanced as significantly as had been intended as William Moffet, the US Consul in Athens explained:

 "agriculture is here in the most undeveloped condition.
 Even in the immediate neighborhood of Athens it is common to find the wooden plow and the rude mattock which were in use 2,000 years ago.
 Fields are plowed up or scratched over, and crops replanted season after season, until the exhausted soil will bear no more.
 Fertilizers are not used to any appreciable extent, and the farm implements are of the very rudest description.
 Irrigation is in use in some districts, and, as far as I can ascertain, the methods in use can be readily learned by a study of the practices of the ancient Egyptians.
 Greece has olives and grapes in abundance, and of quality not excelled; but Greek olive oil and Greek wine will not bear transportation."

+The above statements and views by the U.S. Consul certainly do not represent a complete, scientific evaluation of the state of Greek agriculture at the time, especially on a comparative level with other countries.
+An indirect measure of the relative productivity in the country is provided by the fact that in the mid-19th century, the average Greek had about two-thirds of the purchasing power of the average French.

+Modernization of agriculture was rapid in European countries during the 19th century, with more advanced equipment replacing traditional methods, and Greece was no exception.
+In Greece, this was particularly connected with the expansion of manufacture (mainly in the city of Volos) and usage of more complex metal agricultural implements and other equipment.

 Greece had a substantial wealthy commercial class of rural notables and island shipowners, and access to 9000000 acre of land expropriated from Muslim owners who had been driven off during the War of Independence.

+The overall modernization of the Greek economy during the 19th century - a period that transformed a large part of the world because of the Industrial Revolution- connected with the gradual development of industry (including heavy industry like shipbuilding, mainly concentrated in Ermoupolis and Piraeus), and further development of shipping, lead to an average rate of per capita GDP growth between 1833 and 1911 that was not much lower than that of the other Western European nations.